-Waste heat is basically heat radiated by a machine.
+Waste heat (in the context of machinery) is basically heat generated by a machine.
 The heat radiated by electricity generators can be used to heat water, boil water to produce steam (combined cycle power plants do this), and even heat rooms.
 Below I will briefly explain some waste heat recovery methods.

 General Waste Heat Use